ohmarinseries/finance-news-API/README.md

 ## Setup

-The first thing to do is to clone the repository:
+The first thing to do is to clone the repository(using SSH):

 ```shell
 $ git clone git@github.com:ohmarinseries/finance-news-API.git